UCR-Robotics/hdcp_planning/README.md

 - Please follow ROS Wiki to [install ROS](http://wiki.ros.org/kinetic/Installation/Ubuntu) and [create a ROS workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
 In the following, we assume the ROS workspace is at `~/catkin_ws`.

 - Install `turtlebot` dependencies.
-(Not all of them are required in simulation, but this is a complete list for hardware.)
+Not all of them are required in simulation, but this is a complete list for hardware.
+(If running in Ubuntu 18, please skip this step and follow the instruction in [this repository](https://github.com/UCR-Robotics/Turtlebot2-On-Melodic) instead to install `turtlebot` dependencies.)
   ```
   sudo apt-get update
   sudo apt-get upgrade